Pseudomoaner/Alkahest/README.md

 Once you are happy with your parameter choices, press 'Set 'er going!' to begin simulating the system dynamics.
 You will see a series of five loading bars appear, with the first four corresponding to the simulation initialisation stages, and the last corresponding to the main simulation.

-Depending on the settings chosen, now is probably a good time to go to sleep (irresponsibly leaving your computer running overnight).
+Depending on the settings chosen, now is probably a good time to go to sleep (while irresponsibly leaving your computer running overnight).

 ### Outputs